Levminer/website/posts/tauri-vs-electron.md

 | ------- | --- | ------- | -- |
 | Idle | 1% | ~ 120MB | 0% |

-Honestly I expected more from Tauri, sure it uses less RAM, but not by much.
+Honestly, I expected more from Tauri, sure it uses less RAM, but not by much.
 Let's take a look at what's up on the Linux side.

 Tauri
 ![Tauri](https://cdn.levminer.com/blog/tauri-vs-electron/tauri-linux.png)